Call for Proposals 2024:

-GRANT AWARD AND REQUIREMENTS: The grant award will be up to $4,000, paid in two installments: one of $3500, and a second of $500.
-The grant period begins on July 1, 2021, and grantees will have up to one year to expend grant funds.
+GRANT AWARD AND REQUIREMENTS: The grant will be up to $4,000, paid in two installments: one of $3,500 upon award, and a second of $500 upon submission of a final report.
+The grant period begins on July 1, 2024, and grantees will have up to one year to expend grant funds.
 Grantees will be required to submit a final report after the completion of the grant.

 Grant funds may be spent on travel expenses, consultant fees, wages for labor, participant honoraria, marketing, venue space, project materials, and media costs, among other things.
 If you have a question about what costs the grant will cover, please contact HNY.

-DEADLINE: All proposals must be submitted by May 10, 2021.
-Applicants will be informed of decisions by June 7, 2021.
+All proposals must be submitted by March 31, 2024.
+Applicants will be informed of decisions by May 31, 2024.

-FOR MORE INFORMATION: For more information on this program, contact Humanities New York Senior Program Office Adam Capitanio (212-233-1131/acapitanio”at”humanitiesny.org)
+FOR MORE INFORMATION: Humanities New York Director of Programs Adam Capitanio (firstname.lastname@example.org)